cscd98/hbmame-libretro/README.md

 What is HBMAME?
 ===============

 HBMAME stands for Home Brew MAME.
+It runs on Windows 7 SP1 or later.

 HBMAME has 2 purposes:
 Firstly is to preserve homebrew games written for arcade machines or arcade emulators.